1994 Italian general election

 The 1994 Italian general election was held on 27 and 28 March 1994 to elect members of the Chamber of Deputies and the Senate of the Republic for the 12th legislature.
 Silvio Berlusconi's centre-right coalition won a large majority in the Chamber of Deputies but just missed winning a majority in the Senate.

 The Italian People's Party, the official heir of Christian Democracy party, which had dominated Italian politics for almost half a century, was decimated.
 It took only 29 seats versus 206 for the DC two years earlier—easily the worst defeat a sitting government in Italy has ever suffered enough, and one of the worst ever suffered by a Western European governing party.

 New electoral system

-A new electoral system was introduced in these elections, after the 1993 Italian referendum repealed the "supermajority clause" concerning Senate elections.
-The clause had meant that Senate elections were conducted using de facto pure proportional representation.
-As a result of this change, the Senate now elected 75% of its seats via plurality voting system in single-member constituencies, with the remaining 25% assigned proportionally in a compensatory nature.
-Parliament passed a new electoral law for the Chamber of Deputies to bring it more in line with the Senate, assigning 75% of the seats via plurality voting, with the remaining 25% assigned proportionally in a supplementary manner using a minimum threshold of 4% of the vote.
-The new electoral system was nicknamed Mattarellum after Sergio Mattarella, who was the official proponent.
+A new electoral system was introduced for these elections following the 1993 Italian referendum, which repealed the "supermajority clause" concerning Senate elections.
+Previously, this clause had effectively resulted in Senate elections being conducted using a system close to pure proportional representation.

+Under the new system, 75% of the Senate seats were elected through a plurality voting system in single-member constituencies, while the remaining 25% were allocated proportionally in a compensatory manner.
+This reform significantly changed the structure of parliamentary elections by introducing a mixed electoral system.

+Parliament also passed a new electoral law for the Chamber of Deputies in order to align it more closely with the Senate's electoral rules.
+Under this law, 75% of the seats were filled through plurality voting in single-member districts, while the remaining 25% were distributed proportionally using a supplementary system with a minimum electoral threshold of 4% of the vote.

+The new electoral system became widely known as the Mattarellum, named after Sergio Mattarella, who was the main proponent of the reform.